cwendorf/DEVISE/docs/README.md

 This package contains a set of examples to demonstrate its use:

 - [Direct Input Examples](./basicExamples.md) – Use reported confidence intervals from published sources.
-- [Reconstructed Information Examples](./reconstructExamples.md) – Use summary information to reconstruct the confidence intervals.
+- [Reconstructed Information Examples](./reconstructExamples.md) – Use external packages to reconstruct confidence intervals.
 - [Bootstrapped Intervals Examples](./bootstrapExamples.md) – Use external packages to obtain parametric and bootstrapped confidence intervals.